TomaszWoloszyn983/mood-design-gift-shop/TESTING.md

 - ### **JAVASCRIPT**

+    * I have used the recommended [JShint Validator](https://jshint.com) to validate all of my JS files.
-    * No errors were detected when passing through the jshint validator.
+    No errors were detected when passing through the jshint validator.

         ![js_validation](documentation/testing/jshint_checkout_stripe.jpg)